roskakori/pygount/README.rst

 Version history
 ---------------

+Version 0.7, 2016-09-xx

+* Added support for a couple of languages not supported by ``pygments`` yet:

+  * m4, VBSript and WebFOCUS use minimalistic lexers that can distinguish between comments and code.
+  * OMG IDL repurposes the existing Java lexer.

 Version 0.6, 2016-09-26

 * Fixed that source files could end up as ``__error__`` if the first non ASCII